Verified July 2026 · Cited to primary sources

 What is the best peptide for recovery and healing?

-The famous recovery peptides — BPC-157, TB-500, and KPV — are all Grade D (animal studies only) and under FDA review ahead of the July 2026 PCAC vote.
+The famous recovery peptides (BPC-157, TB-500, and KPV) are all Grade D (animal studies only) and under FDA review ahead of the July 2026 PCAC vote.
 Sermorelin (Grade B) is the only option here with real human data and a legal compounding route.
-The honest bottom line: the recovery claims outrun the evidence.
+Bottom line: the recovery claims outrun the evidence.

 Is the BPC-157 + TB-500 "wolverine stack" proven?